fossasia/wp-rotatingtweets/readme.txt

 1. Read the diagnostics and look for any problems that relate to JavaScript.
 This will normally tell you which JavaScript (if any) is having problems.

 == Upgrade notice ==
-= 1.3.18 =
+= 1.4.0 =
-Improved and clearer error messages - plus fix for search problems.
+You can now access search, favorites and lists through Rotating Tweets widgets.
 If your version of Rotating Tweets < 0.700, includes important upgrade needed for Rotating Tweets to keep working after March 2013.

 == Changelog ==
+= 1.4.0 =
+Support for search, favorites and lists voa Rotating Tweets widgets.

 = 1.3.18 =
 Improved and clearer error messages.
 Removed search bug.
 'Next' and 'Prev' buttons.